chat-sdk/chat-sdk-android/README.md

 ### Getting started

 - Setup
+- Create a new Chat App project
-- Add Chat SDK to a new project
+- Add Chat SDK to a project
 - Add Chat SDK to a Firebase project
+- Use parts of Chat SDK in your project
+- Customize Chat SDK
+- Authenticate with an existing server

 ### API and Customization